jkminder/data2neo/docs/documentation.md

 `NODE(`*`label1, label2, ...`*`) `**`identifier`**`:`

 ### Attributes
-We can define its attributes under a node or a relation as follows (indented following YAML format):
+We can define the attributes of a node or a relation under it as follows (indented following YAML format):
 `-`*`attribute_name`*`=`*`type.entity_attribute_name`*
 Going back to our example, if the node with identifier **flower** should have an attribute named `sepal_length` that contains the value of the attribute `sepal_length` of the entity "Flower", we write
 `- sepal_length  = Flower.sepal_length`.
 The attribute name of the node/relation must not be the same as the one of the entity.
 We could also do `- sl  = Flower.sepal_length` to get a node with attribute `sl`.

+We can also set static attribute values (static strings) with `- attribute_name = "some string"`.

 ### Relation
 A relation is declared with `RELATION(`*source node(s)*`,`*relation type*`,`*destination node(s)*`)`.
 The relation type is a simple string that represents the relation's name.
 This will create a relation on the kartesian product of the *source node(s)* and the *destination node(s)* (from all sources to all destinations).
 We have two options on how to set source and destination nodes: